nelson-lang/nelson-gitbook/markdown/en/slicot/slicot_sb04qd.md

 ## Description

 <p>To solve for X the discrete-time Sylvester equation X + AXB = C, where A, B, C and X are general N-by-N, M-by-M, N-by-M and N-by-M matrices respectively.
 A Hessenberg-Schur method, which reduces A to upper Hessenberg form, H = U'AU, and B' to real Schur form, S = Z'B'Z (with U, Z orthogonal matrices), is used.</p>

+## Bibliography

+http://slicot.org/objects/software/shared/doc/SB04QD.html

-Used function(s)
+## Used function(s)

 SB04QD

-Bibliography

-http://slicot.org/objects/software/shared/doc/SB04QD.html

 ## Example